-GCSE French is taught through three themes:
+GCSE French is taught through six themes:

-Identify and culture - You will study: me, my family and friends; technology in everyday life; free time activities; and customs and festivals in French-speaking countries/communities.
-Local, national, international and global areas of interest - You will study: home, town neighbourhood and region; social issues; global issues; and travel and tourism.
-Current and future study and employment - You will study: my studies; my life at school/college; education post-16; and jobs, career choices and ambitions.
-Within each theme, you develop your listening skills in order to understand and respond to spoken language; enhance your speaking skills through communicating and interacting in the french language; further your ability to understand and respond to the written French language through reading; and boost your capability to communicate in writing through the application of accurate grammar.
+My personal world Lifestyle and wellbeing My neighbourhood Media and technology Studying and my future Travel and tourism Within each theme, you develop your listening skills in order to understand and respond to spoken language; enhance your speaking skills through communicating and interacting in the French language; further your ability to understand and respond to the written French language through reading; and boost your capability to communicate in writing through the application of accurate grammar.
 Further details of this course can be found at:

-http://www.aga.org.uk/subjects/languages/gcse/french-8658 Extra Costs & Requirements Students are strongly advised to buy the CGP complete Revision and Practice for AQA GCSE French £6.50 when bought via school.
-Assessment There will be 4 assessments at the end of Year 11: Paper 1: Listening (35 minutes foundation tier or 45 minutes higher tier, 25% of GCSE) Paper 2: Speaking, (7-9 minutes foundation tier or 10-12 minutes higher tier, 25% of GCSE) Paper 3: Reading (45 minutes foundation tier or 1 hour higher tier, 25% of GCSE) Paper 4: Writing (1 hour foundation tier or 1 hour 15 minutes higher tier, 25% of GCSE) Next Steps GCSE French students can go on to study a range of subjects post-16.
+https://qualifications.pearson.com/content/dam/pdf/GCSE/French/2024/specification-and-sample-assessments/gq000023-gcse-french-specification-2024-issue-1-1.pdf Extra Costs & Requirements Students are strongly advised to buy the CGP complete Revision and Practice for EDEXCEL GCSE French at about £7 when bought via school.
+Assessment There will be 4 assessments at the end of Year 11:

+Paper 1: Listening (45 minutes foundation tier or 1 hour higher tier, 25% of GCSE) Paper 2: Speaking, (7-9 minutes foundation tier or 10-12 minutes higher tier, 25% of GCSE) Paper 3: Reading (45 minutes foundation tier or 1 hour higher tier, 25% of GCSE) Paper 4: Writing (1 hour 15 foundation tier or 1 hour 20 minutes higher tier, 25% of GCSE) Next Steps GCSE French students can go on to study a range of subjects post-16.
 Brine Leas students can progress specifically to A level French.
 Popular combinations of subjects that work well with this subject area at A level are: German, Spanish, English, law, history, business studies, government & politics, and economics.
 Career Information Studying GCSE French can be the starting point for a variety of careers, including: translation and interpreting, international relations, diplomatic services, foreign intelligence service, leisure and tourism, import and export, automotive industry, engineering, multilingual administration.
 One language sets you in a corridor for life.
-Two languages open every door along the way Frank Smith Geography Qualification: GCSE (Academic, 9-1) Course: AQA Specification - 8035, QAN 601/8410/3 Will this course interest me?
+Two languages open every door along the way Geography Qualification: GCSE (Academic, 9-1) Course: AQA Specification - 8035, QAN 601/8410/3 Will this course interest me?